cdhorn/CardView/README.md

-# Gramps Relationship View Profile Plugin
+# Gramps Linked View Plugin

 This plugin is an effort to provide an interface that can be used to navigate through and view most of the data in a [Gramps](https://gramps-project.org) database.
-It is largely modelled after the layout styles used by many online genealogy sites.
-It is hoped that it may provide an easier to navigate view for Gramps newcomers.
+It is largely influenced by the layout styles used by many online genealogy sites and is highly customizable.
+It was hoped that it may provide an easier to navigate view for Gramps newcomers although exposing everything in the Gramps data model in the manner it has may not make it as suitable for that as initially intended.

-This is still in a development phase as I toy around with it but far enough along it should be fairly usable.
+This is still in a development phase but far enough along it should be fairly usable.

-HOWEVER, be sure to backup your tree or even better use a copy of it if exploring the functionality.
+HOWEVER, be sure to backup your tree or even better use a copy of it if exploring any of the add/edit/delete functionality.

-Note a number of the ini configuration file options have changed format a few times now, most recently on August 8th 2021.
-If you have trouble and suspect that may be the cause it is best to remove the `Relationships_profileview.ini` and let it be recreated.
+Note the view name and thus ini file names have changed as this was originally called the Profile View.
+It has been renamed Linked View as that is more descriptive of how it is navigated.

 ## Installation

-As a Gramps plugin it can be installed by creating a plugin subdirectory `~/.gramps/gramps51/plugins/ProfileView` and copying or cloning the full contents of this repository into place.
+As a Gramps plugin it can be installed by creating a plugin subdirectory `~/.gramps/gramps51/plugins/LinkedView` and copying or cloning the full contents of this repository into place.

 ## Usage Notes

 At the present time there are page views for each of the major Gramps objects: Person, Family, Event, Place, Citation, Source, Repository, Media and Notes.
-Some page views for secondary objects have also been added: Child Reference, Association or Person Reference, Name and Tag.
+Page views for most secondary objects have also been added: Child Reference, Association or Person Reference, Name, Address, Attribute, LDS Ordinance, Repository Reference and Tag.
 Note I am considering Tag a secondary object as it like other secondary objects is not trackable in the navigation history.

 Normally the record in the header frame is the active record for the page.
 Note for the Citation page the Source record is shown above the Citation record and for Families the primary parents of each partner are shown above the partners.